-Detailed information about each of the five steps is included in the following sections of this Development Application Guide.
+Detailed information about each of the four steps is included in the following steps of this Development Application Guide.

-PLEASE ASK FIRST - ABOUT THE RELEVANT POLICIES AND STANDARDS When planning a development, the first step is to find out about the controls, policies and guidelines that might apply to your development proposal.
+When planning a development, the first step is to find out about the controls, policies and guidelines that might apply to your development proposal.
 It is recommended that you arrange a pre-lodgment meeting.
 This service is provided free of charge.
 Application forms are available on Council's webpage - www.leeton.nsw.gov.au.